 - black pepper - Freshly ground is best.

-- extra virgin olive oil - This one is my favorite.
+- extra virgin olive oil - This one is great.
+Use one you love the flavor of.

 How to Grate Tomatoes and Make this Recipe

-- Grate until you remove as much of the pulp as possible, but stopping well before you are too close to your fingers!
+- Grate until you've removed as much of the pulp as possible, stopping well before you get too close to your fingers!
 (You can finely chop the rest.)

 - If you haven't grated the tomato into a bowl, use a flat-bottomed metal spatula to scoop it into one.
 Then add a bit of coarse salt and freshly ground black pepper.